Epochs class#

 Attributes:

-t_ref (int64): Reference time of the epoch, in nanoseconds.
+Reference time of the epoch.

-description (str): Description or label associated with the epoch.
+Description or label associated with the epoch.

 Methods

-Perform baseline correction on epochs.
+Apply baseline correction to epochs.

 plot([column_name, cmap_name, ax, show])